Known issues v5

 update_origin_changeconflict is set to

-synchronous_commit=remote_applyis used, and concurrent updates of the same row are repeatedly applied on two different nodes, then one of the update statements might hang due to a deadlock with the BDR writer.
-As mentioned in the Conflicts chapter,
+synchronous_commit=remote_applyis used, and concurrent updates of the same row are repeatedly applied on two different nodes, then one of the update statements might hang due to a deadlock with the PGD writer.
+As mentioned in Conflicts,

 update_origin_changeconflict, and this combination isn't intended to be used in production.
 It discards one of the two conflicting updates based on the order of arrival on that node, which is likely to cause a divergent cluster.
 In the rare situation that you do choose to use the